ms/buildtogether.tech/src/tooling.md

 Another set of tools complement the style checkers discussed in <a section="automation"/>.
 Style checkers do static analysis, i.e., they look at the text of your program while it's at rest.
+Other tools do [% i "dynamic analysis" %][% g dynamic_analysis %]dynamic analysis[% /g %][% /i %]: tools like
-Other tools do <span g="dynamic_analysis" i="dynamic analysis">dynamic analysis</span>: tools like [% i "Valgrind" "dynamic analysis!Valgrind" %]Valgrind[% /i %] watch your [% i "C" %]C[% /i %] or [% i "C++" %]C++[% /i %] program run and look for things like memory leaks, or inconsistent locking that might lead to deadlocks or race conditions.
+[% i "Valgrind" "dynamic analysis!Valgrind" %]Valgrind[% /i %] watch your [% i "C" %]C[% /i %] or [% i "C++" %]C++[% /i %] program run and look for things like memory leaks, or inconsistent locking that might lead to deadlocks or race conditions.